How to get broadband without a contract

 No-contract broadband packages are those that don’t force you to commit to long periods with a provider, or to auto-renew.
 Unlike most broadband contracts that run for 12, 18 or 24 months, no-contract deals run for a 30-day or 1-month rolling basis.
 That means you won’t get a penalty when you cancel.

 One provider, BT, offers 9-month contracts for university students to fit in with term times.

 Pros and cons of broadband without a contract

-While no contract broadband offers greater flexibility, you’ll need to watch out for up-front costs that are otherwise swallowed by the provider as part of your monthly premium.
-With a contract, you might have to pay connection and admin charges and will often have to pay for a Wi-Fi router.
+While no-contract broadband offers greater flexibility, you’ll need to watch out for upfront costs that are otherwise swallowed by the provider as part of a longer commitment.
+Without a longer contract, you might have to pay connection and administration charges and will often have to pay for a Wi-Fi router.